QuantEcon/lecture-jax/lectures/newtons_method.md

 We use a multivariate version of Newton's method to compute the equilibrium price.

-The rule for updating a guess $p_n$ of the price vector is
+The rule for updating a guess $p_n$ of the equilibrium price vector is

 ```{math}
 :label: multi-newton